EpykLab/gryt-ci/docs/concepts.md

 ## Versioning
 - `SimpleVersioning` implements a minimal semver bump based on the latest git tag.
 - You can call `bump_version(level)` and `tag_release(version, message)` outside pipeline execution (e.g., in a release script).

+## Environment Validation
+- Optional validators can be attached to a Pipeline to check the environment before any steps run.
+- Validators aggregate all issues (no fail-fast).
+If any issues are found, the pipeline returns a report and does not execute steps.
+- Built-ins include:
+  - EnvVarValidator(required=[...]) to check required vars like GITHUB_TOKEN or NPM_TOKEN.
+  - ToolValidator(tools=[...]) to verify tools exist (and optionally meet a minimum version), e.g., npm, twine, cargo, go.
+- You can also run validation via CLI without running the pipeline:
+  - `gryt env-validate <SCRIPT>`